panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 Let's see how refs and `ref()` API work in Vue.

+*Before I go on, let me recommend something to you.*

+*If you want to truly understand Vue composition API, do yourself a favor and take the ["Vue 3 Composition API"](https://vueschool.io/courses/vue-3-composition-api?friend=dmitripavlutin) course on Vueschool.*

 ## 1. ref()

 A component renders a value on the screen.
 When the value changes (e.g. based on an event triggered by the user), Vue re-renders the component to reflect the new value on the screen. *That's the idea of reactivity in Vue.*